timothylimyl/FASHION-MNIST/README.md

 The idea for the Fashion MNIST dataset is to serve as a replacement to the original MNIST dataset which is widely used for benchmarking machine learning algorithms.

 Replacing MNIST is a good idea because the MNIST datasets is already easily solved with the current Deep Learning algorithms.
 According to the Kaggle leaderboard, someone has already achieved 99.7% accuracy with MNIST.
-Besides that, I personally also feel that MNIST does not really serve as a good benchmark for computer vision tasks that seeks to identify objects as handwritten digits comparitively have way less distinct features than real-world objects.
+Besides that, I personally also feel that MNIST does not really serve as a good benchmark for computer vision tasks that seeks to identify objects as handwritten digits comparatively have way less distinct features than real-world objects.

 ## My Model

 I have tried many different CNN Architecture to get as high of a testing accuracy as I can.
-Most of my time was spent comparing different network architecture and edited the network parameters to potentially give me the highest accuracy.
+Most of my time was spent comparing different network architecture and editing the network parameters to potentially give me the highest accuracy.
 What I found was that reaching approximately 91-93% accuracy was pretty easy with CNN, you can do it with 200k parameters but trying to reach 94% accuracy required a lot more parameters and took a lot of my time (finding a good architecture and understanding it).
 My final decision after testing numerous CNN and lots of tuning:

 - CNN Layer 1 and 2 with 128 filters of 3x3